lwmcc/cerqa_flutter_module/README.md

 [flutter_test_mock_data_from_android.webm](https://github.com/user-attachments/assets/7214794c-4c93-4f6b-8758-75eeec85a8c1)

 App MainScreen click through to ContactsScreen and then to SearchContactsScreen.
 Will remove that second search field in order to implement the first one.
-Alsom, I will either add the phone numbers on search screen becauase then a contact has more than one phone number they will have more than one entry in the list, or I will show contact once and have a phone number chooser when inviting to connect that way.
+Also, I will either add the phone numbers on search screen becauase when a contact has more than one phone number they will have more than one entry in the list, or I will show contact once and have a phone number chooser when inviting to connect that way.

 [cerqa-vid.webm](https://github.com/user-attachments/assets/accba938-4d98-4507-a810-44cd0b920676)